JorjaFox/website/content/posts/library/actor/dead-funny.md

 slug: "dead-funny"
 imdb: https://www.imdb.com/title/tt0109566/
 actorimage: /img/actors/dead-funny.jpg
+description: "Viv and Reggie live in separate New York apartments.
+Their relationship is based on sex and sick practical jokes.
+They used to think it was dead funny.
+Now Reggie's just dead."
 ---

 Reggie has been skewered to the kitchen table with a Samurai sword, and Viv's trying to remember what happened.
 After all, it was one hell of a party last night.
 Instead of calling the police, Louise, Viv's best friend, takes charge, attempting to solve Reggie's murder with the help of a list of suspects and a couple of bottles of champagne.
 Deep in memories of her last year with Reggie and continuously interrupted by a strange cast of characters, Viv wanders through her apartment in a daze.
 Still desperately hoping that Reggie's body in the kitchen is another of his tasteless pranks, she slowly begins to recall the bizarre events of the last 24 hours.